Why you should lay new turf – ASAP – Don’t risk sod heating (aka burnt out turf) read this article to find out how you can avoid it.

 Sod heating is an interesting phenomenon that you don’t see in many other landscaping products other than turf.
 It can devastate a pallet-full of turf within hours and leave you disappointed and angry.
 Worse still – if you haven’t complied with the supplier’s Terms and Conditions of sale, you may not be entitled to a refund.

 What is sod heating?

 As soon as turf is harvested and rolled up, the plants are placed under stress.
-Rolls are stacked up on a pallet for safe transportation.
-Pallet are then loaded side by side onto a lorry.
+Then, rolls are stacked up on a pallet for safe transportation.
+Finally, pallets are loaded side by side onto a lorry.
 There is very little air-flow between pallets or rolls to help oxygenate the plants and keep them cool and healthy.
 Over time, the pallet of turf heats up.
 On warm days, it can heat quite quickly.
 In a way, it’s a bit like a compost heap.
 The stressed out plants generate their own heat which exacerbates the situation and before you know it, you have a real problem.

 The plants overheat and they suffocate and die.
 Then they begin to rot.